 Related: Flex ratings explained

-As I mentioned earlier, freestylers tend to de-tune their edges (i.e. make them blunter) – this will decrease edge hold but will also make the edges less “catchy”.
+As I mentioned earlier, freestylers tend to de-tune their edges (i.e. make them blunter) – this will decrease edge hold but will also make the edges less “catchy” on jib features.

-Most riders don’t really need super sharp edges (unless you are racing) but you will want to maintain your edges in terms of keeping them free of “burrs”.
+Most riders don’t really need super sharp edges (unless you are racing, or almost always in hard/icy conditions) but you will want to maintain your edges in terms of keeping them free of “burrs”.
 Un-burred blunt edges are better than sharp burred edges.

-This is basically edges that have subtle serrations in them.
+This is basically edges that have extra contact points along the effective edge of the side cut.
 This increases grip, particularly in icy and hard conditions.
-The most common edge serration tech that I know of is called Magne-Traction.
+One of the most common/most known edge traction tech that I know of is called Magne-Traction.

 The camber profile of your snowboard affects your edge hold as it affects where your edge makes contact with the snow and how much of your edge makes contact with the snow.